Siena FC SSD: History

 In July 2014, thanks to the article 52 of N.O.I.F., the club was refounded under new legal person società sportiva dilettantistica Robur Siena, restarting from 2014–15 Serie D. It was promoted to 2015–16 Lega Pro as champions of Group E in June 2015.

 In the 2015–16 season, Robur won the regional derby against Pisa at the Garibaldi Arena after 57 years and qualified for semifinal of Coppa Italia Lega Pro against Foggia, winning the first leg at home, 5–2.

 Due to the non-admission of Avellino, Bari and Cesena, Siena became one of the repechage candidates to 2018–19 Serie B on 1 August 2018.
 Siena finished as the runner-up in the 2017–18 Serie C promotion playoffs, as well as runner-up in the group stage, losing to Cosenza and Livorno respectively.
 However, after lengthy legal battles, Serie B decided to leave the 3 spots vacated.

 Siena failed to register to Serie C after the end of the 2019–20 season, and the club was successively refounded as ACN Siena 1904 under the ownership of an Armenian group owning Armenian Premier League football club FC Noah.
 The club was then readmitted to Serie C in 2021 to fill a vacancy, and then sold to Italian group Global Service in June 2022.
 The club was subsequently renamed to Associazione Calcio Robur Siena 1904.
 By the end of the 2022–23 season, Siena was excluded from professional football for the third time in less than a decade due to outstanding debts.
 The Mayor of Siena subsequently handed the sports title to Atlas Consulting srl, former owners of Triestina, who will lead the new club in the Eccellenza league.

-Colours and badge
+Kit

-The team's home colours are black and white.
+The team's home colours are black and white, derived from the coat of arms of Siena.
+The achromatic colors are visible in vertical stripes.
+The 2025/2026 away shirt consists of alternating yellow and white vertical stripes, similarly to the home kit.
+Before the 2025/2026 however, the away kit has primarily had a mint green color, often with a white stripe down the middle.
+Since 2025, the brand of the kit is Adidas.